 Blog 90.
 Parenting: Find Out How An Unhealed Mother Wound Can Affect A Woman’s Life.

-As a relationship therapist, a few years ago I heard myself saying that as a result of years of client observation I have come to realize that, “Women need to heal their relationship with their mothers and men need to be given the right tools to know how to deal with women and relationships”.
+As a relationship therapist, a few years ago I heard myself saying that as a result of years of client observation I have come to realise that, “Women need to heal their relationship with their mothers and men need to be given the right tools to know how to deal with women and relationships”.
 This statement just slipped out, but I knew I touched on a truth.
 Let me explain:

 The role of men, where they are usually happiest, is when they are able to fully support their wives and their families – especially financially.
 This enables the woman or wife to become central within the home.
 This ancient arrangement then creates a good foundation to enable her to become the homemaker, to have children and even to continue to pursue her career if she so wishes.
 But most importantly, is the recognition that it is the woman or mother – who becomes the core around which the relationship or family revolves.